LabBioMedCoder/CADTI/README.md

 * measure.py: The module for calculating metrics

 # Setting directory
-Making the "result" directory before running the model. the run results are saved in the "result" directory.
+Make the "result" directory before running the model.
+The run results are saved in the "result" directory

+# Run
+python main.py